Skip to Content

 If the chainsaw is pulling to one side or if it produces a lot of sawdust instead of chips, these are signs that your chain may need sharpening.

-Use a chainsaw file or a professional chainsaw sharpener to perform the sharpening, following the manufacturer’s instructions to ensure the correct angle is maintained.
+Use a chainsaw file or a professional sharpener to perform the sharpening, following the manufacturer’s instructions to maintain the correct angle.

 • Identifying and Replacing a Damaged Chain